Scyl14/SpellBook/README.md

 # SpellBook

-SpellBook is a versatile and modular loader building framework designed for various payload injection techniques and encryption methods.
-It provides a collection of spells (modules) that can be used to create, encrypt, and inject payloads into remote processes.
-The framework is written in C++ and Python, making it flexible and easy to extend.
+SpellBook is a versatile and modular framework for building loaders, designed to support a wide range of payload injection techniques and encryption methods.
+It offers a collection of spells (modules), primarily sourced from Maldev Academy ❤️, which can be utilized to create custom loaders.
+These loaders are ideal for both experimenting with various techniques and for malware reverse engineering training purposes.
+The framework is developed in C++ and Python, ensuring flexibility and ease of extensibility.

 ### Prerequisites